nebuly-ai/nos/docs/en/docs/prerequisites.md

 ## Enable GPU support

-Before installing `nos`, GPU support must be enabled in your Kubernetes cluster.
+Before installing `nos`, you must enable GPU support in your Kubernetes cluster.

-There are two methods to accomplish this.
-One option is to manually install each required component, while the other consists in installing the NVIDIA GPU Operator, which will automatically install the necessary components for you.
-Further information about these two installation methods can be found below.
+There are two ways to do this.
+One option is to manually install the required components individually, while the other consists in installing only the NVIDIA GPU Operator, which automatically installs all the necessary components for you.
+See below for more information on these two installation methods.

 We recommended enabling GPU support using the NVIDIA GPU Operator (option 1).